Get to Know Ashley

 About

-Teaching Styles
+Teaching Specialities

 Ashley’s teaching style incorporates encouragement, hands-on adjustments, visualization, and thoughtful themes to create an engaging and supportive environment.
 She welcomes all students, especially those seeking meaningful change—not just physically, but also physiologically, mentally, emotionally, and spiritually.